maheshsubramaniya/maheshsubramaniya.github.com/_posts/javascript/2010-11-12-javascript-create-dom-object-only-once.markdown

 ---
 layout: post
-title: !
-'Javascript: Create DOM object only once'
+title: 'Javascript: Create DOM object only once'
 categories: ['javascript']
-tags: javascript,dom,object
+tags: [javascript,dom,object]
 ---
 Browser [DOM](http://en.wikipedia.org/wiki/Document_Object_Model "Document Object Model")  is always created once and the same DOM is referred every time when used (like any other object model).
 It is not destroyed / deleted unless it is explicitly triggered.